 The game features the same grid-based movement as the first Zelda game.
 You get the same overall way to move, the same overall way to attack and the exact same screen to screen scrolling of The Legend of Zelda.
 To me that’s cool because that gameplay system has not been used often enough by good developers.
 At the time Final Fantasy Adventure came out, games that emulated The Legend of Zelda were hit or miss.
 I’m not a developer, but I guess it’s very easy to mess up an action-adventure game.
 Which leads me to a point they did mess up: the enemies.

 The movement patterns of enemies is uninspired.
 They jump all around the screen with a complete disregard for the obstacles on the map and they don’t react to being hit by you or ever try to actively attack you.
 You don’t feel like the enemies are meaningful, they’re just there.
 In contrast, Zelda enemies obey the same rules as Link.
 Some enemies can jump above walls and obstacles, but their design always implies they can jump.
 They look like rabbits or have long springy legs.
-Another good example is the many rooms filled with red and blue knights with shields that you have to hit from the side.
+The best example are the many rooms filled with red and blue knights with shields that you have to hit from the side in Zelda.
 You get the feeling they’re trying to get you.
 Those knight rooms are nerve-wracking, hard to clear and super fun!
 In Final Fantasy Adventure enemies are never that meaningful.
 You have knight enemies similar to Zelda, but their patterns are not polished at all.
 They’re just boring to fight.
+They clump together, they fidget in place.
 Even the bosses’ movement patterns are kind of lame.
 They move in uninteresting ways.

 The game is an RPG first and foremost.
 It features an experience system, where each level is rewarded with a choice.
 You have four statistics and you need to choose one of those every level.
 However, each choice will also slightly improve two of the other stats.
 So you skew your character in a direction but you can’t really screw your character development too much.
 Each choice is meaningful and you can clearly feel the usefulness of all four stats when playing.
 So the choice you make is impactful and fun to make.
 This is good, you don’t want your levelling to feel perfunctory.
 It means the game has a very fun gameplay loop.
 Explore map, talk to people, find dungeon, kill enemies, get level choice, defeat boss, get new weapon/spell, repeat.
 It’s the game’s greatest quality: it’s fun to sit down for a couple of hours and go through a couple dungeons and get a couple of levels.